-The U.S. Department of Labor's Occupational Safety and Health Administration (OSHA) Pittsburgh Area Office and the Pittsburgh Regional Building and Construction Trades Council, hereinafter referred to collectively as "the Participants"; continue to recognize the value of maintaining a collaborative relationship to foster safer and more healthful American workplaces.
-To that end, the Participants hereby renew the Alliance signed May 17, 2004 and last renewed May 27, 2010 with a continued emphasis on reducing and preventing exposure to hazards associated with the construction industry.
+The U.S. Department of Labor’s Occupational Safety and Health Administration (OSHA) Pittsburgh Area Office and the Pittsburgh Regional Building and Construction Trades Council, (herein after referred to collectively as “the Participants”); continue to recognize the value of maintaining a collaborative relationship to foster safer and more healthful American workplaces.
+To that end, the Participants hereby renew the Alliance signed on May 17, 2004 and last renewed on May 25, 2012 with a continued emphasis on reducing and preventing exposure to hazards associated with the construction industry.
 Specifically, the Participants are committed to providing union members, including apprentice workers, and others with information, guidance, and access to training resources that will help them protect the health and safety of workers and understand the rights of workers and the responsibilities of employers under the Occupational Safety and Health Act (OSH Act).
 Through the Alliance, the Participants will continue to address hazards associated with the construction industry.
-In renewing this Alliance, the Participants recognize that OSHA's State Plan and On-site Consultation Project partners are an integral part of the OSHA national effort.
+In renewing this Alliance, the Participants recognize that OSHA’s State Plan and On-site Consultation Project partners are an integral part of the OSHA national effort.

 Raising Awareness of OSHA’s Rulemaking and Enforcement Initiatives